sid88in/serverless-appsync-plugin/doc/authentication.md

 - `userPoolId`: The user pool id to use.
 - `awsRegion`: The region where the user pool is located.
 Defaults to the stack's region.
 - `appIdClientRegex`: An optional regular expression for validating the incoming Amazon Cognito user pool app client ID.
 - `defaultAction`: `ALLOW` or `DENY`.
 The action that you want your GraphQL API to take when a request that uses Amazon Cognito user pool authentication doesn't match the Amazon Cognito user pool configuration.
-When specifying Amazon Cognito user pools as the default authentication, you must set the value for DefaultAction to ALLOW if specifying AdditionalAuthenticationProviders.
+When specifying Amazon Cognito user pools as the default authentication, you must set this value to `ALLOW` if specifying additionalAuthentications.
 Default: `ALLOW`.
-This field is only available for the default auth config.
+This field is only available for the default `authorization` configuration.

 ### OIDC